 Midshaft Fractures with AC Separation

-Floating shoulder is used when injury occurs both in clavicle and neck of glenoid.
+Floating shoulder is used when an injury occurs both in clavicle and neck of glenoid.

 Complications of Clavicle Fracture